 CMJ 495 Internship Guidelines

 Internships are designed to provide professional experience relevant to a student’s course of study, and to integrate the student’s on-site work experience with the skills and theories learned in the classroom.
 CMJ 495 Internship credit is not awarded for a job experience that is unrelated to a student’s course of study.
-To be eligible to receive CMJ 495 Internship credit students must meet the requirements outlined below and be approved for the course by the Internship Coordinator and department Chair.
+To be eligible to receive CMJ 495 Internship credit students must meet the requirements outlined below and be approved for the course by the Internship Coordinator [Professor Socolow] and the Department Chair [Professor Stormer].

 - Declared major in Communication, Journalism, or Mass Communication